top of page

 Why fostering?

 Peter and Christine’s daughter was 6 when they started fostering and they continued to foster after their son was born.
-She explains why she chose to become a foster parent: “I used to help out at my daughter’s play group and it was them who said ‘Have you thought about fostering?’
+She explains why she chose to become a foster carer: “I used to help out at my daughter’s play group and it was them who said ‘Have you thought about fostering?’
 I have always loved children and wanted to do something with children.
 You are able to make a difference.
 You love these children.
 You can give them a bit of security, safety… make them feel part of a family.”

 Christine says, “It’s mixed emotions when a child leaves.
 You are sad - but they are going on to their forever family, or back to their own family.
 I often ask, can I do this, can I say goodbye?
 I like to say that a little piece of my heart goes with them.
 It’s not goodbye.
 I actually still see so many of the children I cared for, and with social media I get messages and photos and Christmas cards.
 And I see them grow up and be happy.
 What more can I ask for?”